 The principals of the two schools shared the need with Val Taylor, ’18, MS in Nonprofit Management and Leadership.
-As a manager in the Walden University Office of the President and leader of Walden’s social change initiatives in the Maryland area, she was uniquely positioned to make a significant difference.
+As the New Student Retention Manager and leader of Walden’s social change initiatives in the Maryland area, she was uniquely positioned to make a significant difference.
 And eager to do so.

 “Whenever there is something we can do to help the community,” Val says, “I’m eager to say ‘Yes!
 Let’s do it!
 How can we make this happen?’”

-Val partnered with Mobilize for Good to buy 80 backpacks along with the food and hygiene products needed to fill each one.
+Val collaborated with Walden with Mobilize for Good to buy 80 backpacks along with the food and hygiene products needed to fill each one.
 Because of social distancing rules, Val gathered all the supplies herself and then she and her 14-year-old grandson filled the backpacks.
 It was a monumental effort that directly impacted the well-being of 80 students and their families.

 But Val and the Mobilize for Good team weren’t done.

 Gwynns Falls and Beechfield had a lot of students who didn’t have access to internet technology at home.
 That meant these students had no way to participate in online classes or online learning activities.
 When the schools’ principals spoke to Val about the issue, she and the Mobilize for Good team pledged their assistance once more.